 The severity of period pain is hard to compare and define, simply because everyone’s pain tolerance is different.
 That’s why we’ve compiled a short list of ways to know if your period pain may be from something more.

 - Are fairly easy to manage with over-the-counter medication or heating pads

-- Typically last between one to three days at the start of your period
+- Typically last between 1-3 days at the start of your period

 - Should not disturb your sleep or cause you multiple sleepless nights

-- Do not last long after your period stops
+- Don’t last long after your period stops